-As discussed in Note 3, Whitworth Water District has a number of Federal and State Public Works Trust Fund, Drinking Water State Revolving Fund loans and private loans and is contingently liable for the repayment of the debt.
+As discussed in Note 3, the District has a number of public and private loans and is contingently liable for the repayment of the debt.
 These loans are subject to audit by the grantors or their representatives.
-Such audits could result in requests for reimbursement to grantor agencies for expenditures disallowed under the terms of the grants.
-The District believes that such disallowances, if any, will be immaterial.

 The District is not aware of any litigation issues.